UACCM

 All students enrolled in courses at UACCM are encouraged to secure their own computing device for use in their studies.
 While there are a wide range of choices available, students must acquire a device that meets or exceeds the specifications listed on the Student Technology Requirements webpage to be compatible with the systems in use on our campus.

 Many courses require students to purchase specific textbooks and/or supplies.
+For certain course sections, textbooks and supplies are delivered automatically in Blackboard though Inclusive Access and will be billed in conjunction with tuition and fees.
 Students should visit the University Bookstore in person or the bookstore website online each semester to see the materials required for each class.
-The University Bookstore can provide prices for the materials that can be purchased from them.
+The University Bookstore will provide prices for the materials, will indicate if a course section materials is delivered through Inclusive Access, and provides a link to a form for students to opt out of Inclusive Access.

 Campus Food Service

 Vending machines are located throughout campus for students to purchase softdrinks, water, and snack items.
 These machines accept both cash and debit/credit card.
 The Timberwolf Grill is an on-campus option for students to purchase a hot lunch.
 Visit the Timberwolf Grill website for menu items and pricing.
 The Timberwolf Grill accepts cash, debit/credit cards, as well as a prepaid meal card that may be purchased at the Student Accounts window in the University Center or charged to available financial aid funds during the normal charge time.
 The Timberwolf Pantry is free option for students who struggle with food-insecurity.
-Food and basic hygiene items may be taken or donated at pantries located at the west end of the second floor hall in the University Center, at the top of the stairs in the Business Technology Center, Room 125 in the Kirk Building, in the vending area in the Library Complex, and in the lobby near Tyson Training Hall in the Workforce Training Center.
+Food and basic hygiene items may be taken or donated at pantries located at the west end of the second floor hall in the University Center, at the top of the stairs in the Business Technology Center, under the stair near the South East entrance of the Nursing and Science Center, Room 125 in the Kirk Building, in the vending area in the Library Complex, and in the lobby near Tyson Training Hall in the Workforce Training Center.

 Accounts Receivable Policy

 Students that owe a balance at the end of a term, will receive a final bill with a warning that their balance will be sent to collections in 60 days with a contracted collection agency.
-In conjunction, a student account hold will be placed on the student account, therefore; the student may not receive an academic transcript until the balance is paid off.
+In conjunction, a student account hold will be placed on the student account.

 Following the 60-day period, the delinquent accounts file will be uploaded to the contracted collection agency to begin the collections process.
 Student balances will also be submitted to the state set aside program in order to submit students state tax returns to the college for the collection process.